 Requirements for the Contractor

-For those that hold a contractor licence, you are required to maintain a register of all employees that undertake work requiring a licence.
-The register must contain the licence details of each employee that carries out prescribed work, along with the qualifications, competencies and continuing professional development (including CPD points) of those employees.
+For those who hold a contractor licence, you are required to maintain a register of all employees who undertake work requiring a licence.
+The register must contain the licence details of each employee who carries out prescribed work, along with the qualifications, competencies and continuing professional development (including CPD points) of those employees.
 This register can be subject to audit by CBOS and must be made available when requested.
 Failure to keep an accurate register is an offence under the Occupational Licensing Act 2005, so it is important that it is maintained.

-An individual’s record from the register should also be made available to licensed employees so that when they renew their license, they can complete the CPD certification in the renewal process.
-However, it is up to the employee to advise you of any additional CPD so that it can be added to their register.
+An individual’s record from the register should also be made available to licensed employees so that when they renew their licence, they can complete the CPD certification in the renewal process.
+However, it is up to the employee to advise you of any additional CPD so that it can be added to the register.

 Where to Next

 - CPD event calendar - shows the range of training events available by either industry, region and date.
 It also includes additional training resources with links to other approved training providers